HOKA Anacapa 2 Mid GTX Hiking Boot Review

 OTHER MODELS

 This model is literally a low top version of the Anacapa 2 Mid GTX and comes in at a lighter weight of 12.4 oz.
 If you prefer shoes to high top boots, these tick all the boxes you’d need for a durable and comfortable trail shoe in a lighter weight.
 It comes with all the features, cushion, and stability of a boot, but in the flexibility of a shoe.
-The Anacapa 2 GTX Low is the winner for Best All Day Comfort in our Best Hiking Shoes guide.
+The Anacapa 2 GTX Low is the winner for Most Comfortable in our Best Hiking Shoes guide.

 MEN'S